 |Published||Report Code||Available Format||Pages|

-The medical device outsourcing market is expected to be led by Class II medical devices, that primarily includes non-invasive and include x-ray machines, PACS, infusion pumps, powered wheelchairs, surgical needles and suture material, surgical drapes, and acupuncture needles, on the basis of device type.
+The medical device outsourcing market is categorized into class I, class II, and class III, based on device type.
+Among these, Class II is expected to hold largest market revenue, of $46.9 billion, in 2023.
 This large contribution is attributed to the increasing surgical procedures, globally.
-The devices falling under Class II category require special labeling, maintenance of performance standards, and post-market surveillance, owing to the design complexity of these devices.
-Class III devices are expected to witness the fastest growth in demand, with the CAGR of 10.2% during the forecast period.
+The Class II medical devices primarily include non-invasive devices, X-ray machines, picture archiving and communication systems (PACSs), infusion pumps, powered wheelchairs, surgical and acupuncture needles, suture materials, and surgical drapes.
+These devices require special labeling, maintenance of performance standards, and post-market surveillance, owing to the design complexity.
+However, Class III devices are expected to witness the fastest growth, with the CAGR of 10.2%, during the forecast period.